DanielBL01/danielbl/README.md

 firebase init
 ```

+In the configurations, first, you want to choose the option "Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub
-In the configurations, make sure to point the public directory to the "dist" folder.
+Action deploy".
+Then make sure to point the public directory to the "dist" folder which is the production build.
 Choose "yes" when configuring as a single-page-app since this is a React application.
-Choose "no" when prompted to overwrite the index.html file.
+Choose "no" when prompted to overwrite the index.html file since Vite generated one for you.

 Finally, after the Firebase initialization is complete, run: